You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 - Governing Law

 This Agreement shall be construed in accordance with and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+The parties hereby irrevocably attorn to the jurisdiction of the courts of the Province of Ontario.

 - Independent Contractors